dshea/christmasList/README.md

 This will select new parings and add them to the end of the history(adult.csv) file.

-christmasList.py <history.csv> [numYears]
+`christmasList.py <history.csv> [numYears]`

 * history.csv - history file used to exclude recent pairings.
-* numYears(optiona) - how many previous years to exclude.
-Default is all years in the file.
+* numYears(optiona) - how many previous years to consider.
+Default is all years in the history file.

-# input files
+# Input files

 ## families.csv

-This file is used to exclude pairings from immediate family units.
+This file is used to exclude pairings from immediate family members.
 This file must be in the current working directory.

 * one family on a line